Premium #5260

 A 30-minute drive from Eindhoven Airport (low cost) and 60 minutes from Rotterdam/The Hague airport (low cost) and Schiphol Amsterdam or 75 minutes from Dusseldorf Airport.

-A car is certainly convenient, but public transport is also well organised.
+A car is certainly easy, but public transport is also well organized.
 A bus stop is around the corner.
 And there is a railway station in Rosmalen.
 Our place is a good option to explore the Netherlands, but also to discover Belgium or part of Germany.

 Map of Approximate Location